mycelium-ethereum/perpetual-pools-contracts/audits/2022_april_sigma_prime/README.md

 [Runtime Verification](https://runtimeverification.com) undertook an audit of a previous version of the V2 codebase.
 Their draft report is [here](https://github.com/mycelium-ethereum/perpetual-pools-contracts-v2-spearbit/blob/pools-v2/Tracer_Security_Audit_Report_DRAFT_2.pdf).

-Note that we are still in the process of mitigating these defects, hence any duplicates of these can be considered as already acknowledged by the team.

 #### CARE ####

 Pools V2 also underwent a CARE program.
 The report for this is [here](https://docs.google.com/document/d/1S6pX2s-8lahcMIbyoR-jB_X6D_cmRy6CDXJCF1BV_Ig).